pww217/kasa-control/README.md

 - One time jobs: power on, off, change brightness, customizable transitions
 - Continuous jobs can rotate/siren through colors until a certain time

+Note: `set_brightness` should also be used to turn lights on.
+They weren't really different enought to warrant different code.

 I made this originally because the TPLink app does not support a number of things I wanted to do.
 And to learn some stuff.

 Originally I thought about making it a container that runs as a continuous service, running scheduled routines and jobs.